Countries and regions

 A future trade agreement with Jordan

 The future agreements would include regulatory convergence in areas that have an impact on trade and investment, but also more generally on economic governance and on the business climate, such as competition, intellectual property rights, public procurement or trade facilitation.
-They would also include provisions on investment protection as well as further liberalisation on agriculture, trade in services and establishment.
+They would also include provisions on investment protection as well as further liberalization on agriculture, trade in services and establishment.

 As a response to the unprecedented events across the Arab world in 2011, the EU has identified possible avenues to further develop and deepen our trade and investment relations with Southern Mediterranean partners presented in:

-- Joint communication to the european council, the european parliament, the council, the european economic and social committee and the committee of the regions
+- Joint communication to the European council, the European parliament, the council, the European economic and social committee and the committee of the regions

 - A New Response to a Changing Neighbourhood